wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

      .. note:: other installed programs may associate with iso files and the mount option may not appear.
 If that software does not give the option to mount or extract the iso file, then follow the directions in the "Offline Installer (Windows 7, 8, & 8.1)" tab.

      .. image:: images/labview/mount-iso.png
+      :alt: The menu after right clicking on an .iso file to choose "Mount".

   .. tab:: Offline Installer (Windows 7, 8, & 8.1)